ctong5/chatsy/README.md

 # run the app
 npm start:prod

-# run the app simultaneously in multiple browsers from same port to begin chatting
+Run the app simultaneously in multiple browsers from same port to begin chatting!
 ```